Foreign Corrupt Practices Act (FCPA)

 For example, when an employee of an American company takes an employee of a company partially owned by the Chinese government to lunch or pays for his cab ride, does that constitute an FCPA violation?
 And what happens when a rogue employee knowingly violates a company’s internal FCPA compliance system?
 Should the company be held liable too?

-More information about ILR’s proposals for FCPA reform can be found in its 2010 white paper Restoring Balance: Proposed Amendments to the Foreign Corrupt Practices Act.
+More information about ILR’s proposals for FCPA reform can be found in the white paper Restoring Balance: Proposed Amendments to the Foreign Corrupt Practices Act.